Understanding the Quiet Queer Activism of Mister Rogers

 Clemmons says, “It was like telling me I’m OK as a human being.
 That was one of the most meaningful experiences I’d ever had.”

-While Mister Rogers’ Neighborhood never had a gay character, which is truly a pity, Rogers clearly loved and embraced everyone.
+While Mister Rogers’ Neighborhood never had a gay character, Rogers clearly loved and embraced everyone.
 As he always said, “I like you just the way you are,” and his actions with everyone he met showed that he did indeed.

 And Rogers’ closing lines were the truth: You make every day a special day just by being you.
 Embrace your special day, and do good in the world.
 As Rogers said, there are many different ways to show someone you love them.
 Go show that love today.